Saving money

 What is better than a savings account?

 Depending on what you are trying to accomplish with your money, there are a lot of options that are better than a savings account.
-A traditional savings account probably does not provide you enough interest to make it a viable place to store your money long term.
 A high-yield savings account may be a much more effective option or a certificate of deposit.
-If you are trying to grow your money you’re better off finding conservative investment opportunities where your money can grow over time.
+If you are trying to grow your money you may consider consulting a certified financial advisor.

 Is it better to have a 401k or a savings account?